-As is made plain in the Sustainable Transport Strategy prepared by AECOM in support of the plan, this is a strategic node on the existing and potential bus network.
+The site is also directly on the A38 at its junction with the A4135.
+As is made plain in the Sustainable Transport Study prepared by AECOM in support of the plan, this is a strategic node on the existing and potential bus network.
 The site both directly benefits from this, and will help to catalyse the delivery and longer-term sustainability of an unprecedented level of bus service that we expect we can make available on exactly these corridors, providing services to destinations to the north and south, as well as Cam and Dursley as the largest local centres of services and amenities.
-Cam is about 1.2 km from the centre of the site, and Dursley town centre is about another 2.5 km beyond that.
+Cam is about 2.5 km from the centre of the site, and Dursley town centre is about another 2.5 km beyond that.

-There is already a commitment to build a dedicated cycleway provision along the former Dursley branch railway formation as part of the existing Local Plan commitment now underway at North East

-Cam.
-This is referred to in the Sustainable Transport Strategy.
-There are no grounds to believe that this could not be extended a very short distance across the A4135, to provide a direct dedicated active travel corridor from the site to Cam and Dursley.
+There is already a commitment to build a dedicated cycleway provision along the former Dursley branch railway formation as part of the existing Local Plan commitment now underway at North East Cam.
+This is referred to in the Sustainable Transport Study.
+There are no grounds to believe that this could not be extended a very short distance across the railway and M5, adjacent to the A4135, to provide a direct dedicated active travel corridor from the site to Cam and Dursley.